Taxes on Lottery Winnings: How Much Will You Get?

 What To Do Next After Winning the Lottery

 If you win a large sum of money in a lottery, it may change your life forever.
-The steps you take after winning a lottery can secure your future or may leave you broke.
+The steps you take after winning a lottery can secure your future.
 The first thing to do is to take a deep breath and analyze your current financial situation and how your windfall will affect it.

 Next, speak to an accountant to determine taxes on lottery winnings and how you’ll cover your tax bill.
 Once you take care of taxes, you can work with a financial advisor to determine how to protect your money and ensure it grows over time.
-Make smart investments to ensure your money lasts for a long time.
+Make smart investments to ensure your money lasts well into the future.